 How aware are you of how you talk to yourself as you go about your daily activities?
 Typically, most of us are focused on what’s directly in front of us – and not aware of our internal narrative.

-Last week, after speaking about the relationship between thoughts, feelings and behavior to a group of managers, one member of the group approached me and asked, “ I see how thoughts directly affect what I eventually do, that how I talk to myself will determine my behavior, but…how do I manage those thoughts that have negative consequences in my life?”
+Last week, after speaking about the relationship between thoughts, feelings and behavior to a group, one member approached me and asked, “ I see how thoughts directly affect what I eventually do, that how I talk to myself will determine my behavior, but…how do I manage those thoughts that have negative consequences in my life?”

 My first thought was how can I answer the question and stay on point with the discussion at hand – What makes a leader outstanding?
 I recalled a conversation I had with a CEO who shared his belief that the key to leadership was understanding that self-reflection was not an end in itself – but an ability to process the difficult, challenging and complex.